 Balance transfer credit cards help you pay less interest on your debt.
 Like 0% intro APR cards, these cards have 0% intro APR offers that apply to balance transfers instead of purchases.
 You can transfer your balance from credit cards with high interest rates to a balance transfer card with a 0% intro APR.

 According to research by The Ascent, the average credit card balance reached $5,897 in 2020.
 If you have that kind of debt, knowing how to choose a credit card with a balance transfer offer can score you big savings.
+Use our balance transfer calculator to see how much you could save.

 The next step is choosing credit card features that matter most.
 This will depend on the type of credit card you're getting.
 Here's how to choose a credit card with the features you need.